elastic/kibana/x-pack/plugins/event_log/README.md

   - `action: execute` - generated when an alert executor runs
   - `action: execute-action` - generated when an alert schedules an action to run
   - `action: new-instance` - generated when an alert has a new instance id that is active
-  - `action: recovered-instance` - generated when an alert has an previously active instance id is no longer active
+  - `action: recovered-instance` - generated when an alert has a previously active instance id that is no longer active
-  - `action: active-instance` - generated when an alert instances determines an instance id is active
+  - `action: active-instance` - generated when an alert determines an instance id is active

 For the `saved_objects` array elements, these are references to saved objects associated with the event.
 For the `alerting` provider, those are alert saved